 Watching dramas is a really great way to get the hang of the Korean pronouns and their proper usage.
 Instead of the word ‘you’, Koreans use a variety of different words based on people’s position in society.
 The most common are:[table “” not found /]

 28. 사 줘 – Buy this for me

 Often used by the whiny rich girl who is a love rival of the main female character. 줘 comes from the verb 주다 (to give), and is the informal way of saying 주세요.
 If you use this expression, be sure to use your most whiny voice possible.

 Learning these Korean drama phrases will help with your understanding of Korean dramas.
-As a bonus, it will help you remember some Korean grammar too!
+Keep at it, and you’ll be watching them subtitle-free in no time!

 What is your favorite Korean drama phrase?